chobolife/study_english/chuck/Season_1/01 - Chuck Versus the Intersect.md

 - You old... okay, okay, I have an idea.
 - That's not an Xbox.
 - And you're not an X men.
 - I understand that.
-This is a prism express laptop, okay.
+This is a Prism Express laptop, okay.
 - We sell this at our store.
 It has a DOS override.
 - I think I can do this.
 I can do this, please.
 - He's our best sh\*t.